⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 5. What Information Must Be Reported (The 111 Fields)

-A FinCEN real estate report contains up to 111 mandatory data fields, organized into the following categories:
+Under the RRE framework, a FinCEN real estate report contains up to 111 mandatory data fields, organized into categories such as:

 Manually collecting and entering all 111 fields for every qualifying closing is the primary compliance challenge for closing professionals.
 At typical paralegal rates of $60-$80/hour and 2-4 hours per filing, manual FinCEN real estate reporting costs firms $120-$320 per closing in labor alone - before accounting for error risk.